Updated on May 22, 2023

 So let’s say you found flea dirt, confirmed it was flea dirt, and have accepted that someone wasn’t just seasoning your pet.
 Now what?

 The presence of flea dirt is a sign of a much bigger problem, which needs to be addressed ASAP to avoid a serious infestation.
-Remember, enough fleas can literally kill a kitten or puppy, and they WILL attack you and your kids if they don’t have access to your pets.
+Remember, enough flea bites can literally kill a kitten or puppy, and they WILL attack you and your kids if they don’t have access to your pets.

 But in the meantime, removing the flea dirt can actually help you fight the current flea infestation.
 No, really, you can fight fleas just by cleaning up their poop.
 Let’s look at how.